decentraland/documentation/content/contributor/content/overview.md

 weight: 1
 ---

-Everything you can find inside the virtual world of Decentraland is hosted in a distributed network of servers known as [[Catalysts]], that provide (among other things) the content server API.
+Everything you can find inside the virtual world of Decentraland is hosted in a distributed network of servers known as Catalysts, that provide (among other things) the content API.
 They are the means by which clients upload and download content.

 The complete API of the Catalyst is available in [its own reference](https://decentraland.github.io/catalyst-api-specs/).
 Here, we'll focus on understanding how content is organized, and how it can be discovered and downloaded. !!stale paragraph